How do you appeal your result?

 We will not accept an appeal on the grounds that you do not agree with the original decision.

-Where we consider your appeal fulfils the requirements above, and the HoS or AD will consider the material and pass it on to the relevant director.
+Where we consider your appeal fulfils the requirements above, and the HoS will consider the material and pass it on to the relevant Assistant Director (AD).

-The director will consider whether the disputed facts are proved.
+The AD will consider whether the disputed facts are proved.

 Again, we'll email you about the decision and any remedy that has been applied.
-The director's decision will be final.
+The AD's decision will be final.